History of computing in the Soviet Union: Perestroika

 The passage of the Law on Cooperatives in May 1988 led to a rapid proliferation of companies trading computers and hardware components.
 Many software cooperatives were established, employing as much as one-fifth of all Soviet programmers by 1988.
 The Tekhnika cooperative, created by Artyom Tarasov, managed to sell its own software to state agencies including Gossnab.

-IBM-compatible Soviet-made computers were introduced during the late 1980s, but their cost put them beyond the reach of Soviet households.
+IBM-compatible Soviet-made computers were introduced 1985 (Neiron i9.66), but their cost put them beyond the reach of Soviet households.
 The Poisk, released in 1989, was the most common IBM-compatible Soviet computer.
 Because of production difficulties, no personal computer model was ever mass-produced.

 As Western technology embargoes were relaxed during the late perestroika era, the Soviets increasingly adopted foreign systems.
 In 1989, the Moscow Institute of Thermal Technology acquired 70 to 100 IBM XT-AT systems with 8086 microprocessors.
 The poor quality of domestic manufacturing led the country to import over 50,000 personal computers from Taiwan in 1989.

 Increasingly-large import deals were signed with Western manufacturers but, as the Soviet economy unraveled, companies struggled to obtain hard currency to pay for them and deals were postponed or canceled.
 Control Data Corporation reportedly agreed to barter computers for Soviet Christmas cards.

 Human-rights groups in the West pressured the Soviet government to grant exit visas to all computer experts who wanted to emigrate.
 Soviet authorities eventually complied, leading to a massive loss of talent in the computing field.